-In order to help the local leader meet this need,
+In order to help the local leader meet this need, we will be developing specific leadership merits

 We will work with district leadership to adapt current junior training and include the necessary ingredients to meet the core values we have established.
 It will also support and reinforce the leadership merits, allowing additional opportunities to develop leadership skills.
 Don't think we are diminishing the importance of training at the district level; we are just adding and blending the training that should come from the local level.
 Districts events will still be a vital part of junior leadership development, and we believe the districts will need flexibility in those events.